edibotopic/edibotopic-website/content/notes/semantic-ambiguity.md

 Semantic ambiguity occurs when a sentence has multiple possible meanings, which can arise from various sources including lexical and syntactic factors.

-Example: "Update the app after the window closes"
+Example: "Update the app after the window closes":

-- Does the user close the window, or does it close automatically?
+_Does the user close the window, or does it close automatically?_

 Semantic ambiguity is often the result of combining different types of linguistic ambiguity (lexical, syntactic) within a single utterance.